wp-plugins/posts-categories-in-sidebar/readme.txt

 It uses the `is_single()` query in php so that it ONLY shows up on single posts.
 Not pages.

-If you're using the plugin, please drop the link to your blog [here](http://wordpress.org/support/topic/plugin-posts-categories-in-sidebar-using-this-widget).

 == Installation ==